Military Music Dedication

 Surviving the Rapido River battles Tony’s unit with the 36th Infantry Division moved north towards Rome through the Liri Valley, Velletri and the Alban Hills fighting with Honor and Dignity in a running gun battle against the retreating German Army all the way to the outskirts of Rome.
 Field Marshall Kesselring’s 14th Panzer Tank Corps was the main battle force in Italy.
 The Nazi Huns were all seasoned, veteran combat soldiers and a formidable enemy force.

-Fighting 36th since the onset of Operation Avalanche.
+The 36th Division drove the Nazis further north and triumphantly succeeded in the liberation of Rome supported immensely by the famous U. S. Armor Unit, The 636th Tank Destroyer Battalion which had fought side by side with the Fighting 36th since the onset of Operation Avalanche.
 Tony and his brother soldiers of the Fighting 36th were temporarily relieved that their fates had allowed them to still be alive after bearing witness to and seeing so many of their brother soldiers killed or wounded in action fighting the German Army.

 After a brief respite from the war after entering Rome, the 36th Infantry Division continued the fight north of Rome to Orbetello and Albegna.
 After these battles north of Rome the 36th Division was relocated to the rear echelon for regrouping and refitting in preparation for the next American amphibious assault against the German Army on French soil.
 The 36th Infantry Division would be one of the main battle groups spearheading this amphibious landing.